nrisse/mwi-srf183/docs/usage.md

     - `PATH_PLT`: several plots are saved here.

 ## PAMTRA simulations
-The following provides a step-by-step description on how to run the PAMRA simulation after the environment was created.
+The following provides a step-by-step description on how to run the PAMTRA simulation after the environment was created.
 1. Create file with frequencies (`frequencies.txt` in `PATH_BRT`) using
    [write_frequencies_to_file.py](../src/pamtra/write_frequencies_to_file.py)